chocolatey/docs/input/en-us/create/commands/push.md

        ''.

      --proxy-password=VALUE
-     Proxy Password - Explicit proxy password (optional) to be used with username.
-Requires explicit proxy (`--proxy` or config setting) and user name.
-Overrides the default proxy password (encrypted in settings if set).
+     Proxy Password - Explicit proxy password (optional) to be used with user name.
+Encrypted.
+Requires explicit proxy (`--proxy` or config setting) and user name (`--proxy-user` or config setting).
+Overrides the default proxy password.

      --proxy-bypass-list=VALUE
      ProxyBypassList - Comma separated list of regex locations to bypass on